Where Will Penn Take You? EAP Video Contest

 Basic Page Sidebar Menu Penn Abroad

-Fall 2022 Exchange at Penn (EAP) students are invited to submit to the first-ever EAP video contest!
+Fall 2023 Exchange at Penn (EAP) students are invited to submit to the EAP video contest!

 Share your experiences at Penn to represent your life and academic experiences while studying abroad.
 As you answer the question “Where Will Penn Take You?” you may consider a variety of subjects, including student life, local culture, the classroom, history, professional experience, and/or community.
 Be creative and show us a reflection of how these experiences have been meaningful to you as you embrace the Penn community and have new learning experiences.